fastify/website/docs/Hooks.md

 ```

 ### onClose
 Triggered when `fastify.close()` is invoked to stop the server.
-It is useful when [plugins](Plugins.md) need a "shutdown" event, for example, to close an open connection to a database.<br/>
+It is useful when [plugins](Plugins.md) need a "shutdown" event, for example, to close an open connection to a database.

 The first argument is the Fastify instance, the second one the `done` callback.

 ```js